richashworth/worksheets/fp-patterns/monoids/monoids-blog-post.md

 }
 ```

-We will omit the parsing of strings into sequences of `LCDDigit`s, since we can reuse the approach
+We will omit the parsing of strings into sequences of `LCDDigit`s since we can reuse the approach
-from our previous solution, but we will add some syntactic sugar for working with this type in
+from our previous solution, but we will add some syntactic sugar for working with this type in the
-the form of an implicit class.
-Also within the `LCDDigit` companion object, we declare the
+form of an implicit class.
+We add the following to the companion object:
-following:

 ```
 import $ivy.`org.typelevel::cats:0.9.0`, cats.Show